 You are on your home turf on Thanksgiving.
 The people around you today are your best allies so take this time to fix any broken links and patch up any issues with your team members.
 You will need their support and help through the emotional divorce rollercoaster ahead.
 Remember that regardless of the issues you encountered, unlike your soon to be ex-spouse, your family and friends are still here for you and will be there to see you through this.

-As your divorce attorneys, we are trusted with the most private and personal of all of your affairs.
+We are trusted with the most private and personal of all of your affairs.
 We fight to preserve everything you love and care about.
 For the duration of your divorce, we become part of your trusted circle and take on the role of counseling and protecting you.
-Divorce lawyers often sacrifice their own time with their families and people they love in order to keep yours safe.
+Attorneys often sacrifice their own time with their families and people they love in order to keep yours safe.
 If you have good divorce attorneys on your side, let these lawyers know that you appreciate their time and effort.
 Trust me, it goes a long way and will be much appreciated.

-In the end, if you find yourself unable to do any of the above, just call your divorce lawyers and ask them to tell you about some other crazy case they handled.
+In the end, NY divorce lawyer, Val Kleyman, says if you find yourself unable to do any of the above, just call your divorce lawyers and ask them to tell you about some other crazy case they handled.
 Chances are, after hearing their war stories, you will feel thankful this Thanksgiving holiday that your situation is not nearly as bad as it could have been.